collinso23/rpi3-batman.adv/README.md

 # rpi3-batman.adv
 Batman-adv Mesh Network
 The solution is to configure a decentralized mesh network using batman-adv.
-To get the TENT up and running it is assumed the user has a limited amount Linux experience, such as flashing operating systems to bootable media, using commands and editing files via a CLI or GUI., and an intermediate amount of networking knowledge.
+To get the TENT up and running it is assumed the user has a limited amount Linux experience, such as flashing operating systems to bootable media, using commands and editing files via a CLI or GUI, and an intermediate amount of networking knowledge.
 On Raspbian, B.A.T.M.A.N is a built-in protocol.
 Thus, all a user would need to do is enable to module and configure the interface.

 }
 Steps{